agentsystems/agent-template/README.md

 HEALTHCHECK --interval=10s --retries=3 CMD curl -sf http://localhost:${PORT}/health || exit 1
 ```

-The template already exposes a `GET /health` endpoint that returns 200, so this works out of the box.
+The template exposes a `GET /health` endpoint that returns 200, so the example healthcheck will work with the default app.

 ---
 ## Build & release a Docker image